-With many digital shoppers abandoning their shopping carts due to different reasons associated with shipping, it becomes a necessity for an online businesses to provide flexibility to the buyer in the way he or she chooses the shipping option.
-In this blog post, we will share information on different types of ecommerce shipping rates and options in digital commerce that will add value to your fulfillment process.
+With many digital shoppers abandoning their shopping carts due to different reasons associated with shipping, it becomes a necessity for an online business to provide flexibility to the buyer in the way he or she chooses the shipping option.
+In this blog post, we will share information on different types of ecommerce shipping options and rates in ecommerce that will add value to your fulfillment process.

 Before an order is placed, the buyer is shown different ecommerce shipping options.
 As per the buyer’s preference, a shipping option is selected.
 Here is a brief explanation of different shipping options in digital commerce for your better understanding.

 Free in-store Pickup

 If you have a brick and mortar store, this option will do.
 For entrepreneurs selling on ecommerce marketplaces such as Amazon and Alibaba, the in-store pickup option can be optional but not limited to your brick and mortar store.
 By leveraging this option, you can offer related products to the buyer through upselling.